remixer-dec/botality-ii/README.md

 - can be run remotely, or on the same machine
 - tts output is sent as voice messages
 - can be used on voice messages (speech and acapella songs) to dub them with a different voice

+[STT]
+- can be activated as a speech recognition tool via /stt command replying to voice messages
+- if `stt_autoreply_mode` parameter is not `none`, it recognizes voice messages and replies to them with LLM and TTS modules

+[TTA]
+- can be used with /sfx and /music commands after adding `tta` to `active_modules`

 ### Setup:
 - rename `.env.example` to `.env`, and do NOT add the .env file to your commits!
 - set up your telegram bot token and other configuration options
 - install requirements `pip install -r requrements.txt`
 - install optional requirements if you want to use tts and tts_server `pip install -r requrements-tts.txt` and `pip install -r requrements-llm.txt` if you want to use llm, you'll probably also need a fresh version of [pytorch](https://pytorch.org/get-started/locally/).
+For speech-to-text run `pip install -r requrements-stt.txt`, for text-to-audio run `pip install -U git+https://git@github.com/facebookresearch/audiocraft#egg=audiocraft`
 - for stable diffusion module, make sure that you have webui installed and it is running with `--api` flag
 - for text-to-speech module download VITS models, put their names in `tts_voices` configuration option and path to their directory in `tts_path`
 - for llm module, see LLM Setup section bellow